cloudflare/cloudflare-docs/content/cloudflare-one/insights/analytics/access.md

 ## Enable Shadow IT Discovery

-To enable Shadow IT Discovery:
+To allow Zero Trust to discover shadow IT in your traffic:

 - Enable the [Gateway proxy](/cloudflare-one/policies/gateway/proxy/) for HTTP and network traffic.
 - Enable [TLS decryption](/cloudflare-one/policies/gateway/http-policies/tls-decryption/) to inspect HTTPS traffic.
-- Ensure any traffic you want to inspect is not run through a [Split Tunnel](/cloudflare-one/connections/connect-devices/warp/configure-warp/route-traffic/split-tunnels/).
+- Ensure any network traffic you want to inspect is not routed around Gateway by a [Split Tunnel](/cloudflare-one/connections/connect-devices/warp/configure-warp/route-traffic/split-tunnels/).

 ## SaaS applications